aurorascharff/rsc-workshop/STEPS.md

 - Mention server/client hook and functions
 - Bruker i avfallsdek

+### App: Unit and Component tests with Vitest

+- Show vitest setup and package.json commands
+- Run example test and other commands
+- Test Favorite button
+- Test DeleteContactButton
+- Test ContactPage, show that it fails without suspense
+- Create suspenseRender helper

+### Show: End-to-end tests with Playwright

+- Show playwright setup and package.json commands
+- Show example test
+- Mention to `npx playwright install`
+- Run example test and other commands
+- Talk about the benefits of e2e tests and why I´m not spending more time on it

 ### Show: React Hook Form

 - Checkout new branch i completed repo